-Eligibility for Medicaid in Idaho
+Learn About Requirements for Medicaid in Idaho

 GET MORE INFORMATION WITH OUR GUIDE

-Who is eligible for Medicaid in Idaho?
+Who qualifies for Medicaid in Idaho?

 When determining how to qualify for Medicaid in Idaho, an applicant must understand who is eligible for Medicaid so he or she can decide whether or not to begin the Medicaid application process.
 Since Idaho did not expand its Medicaid benefits eligibility requirements when the Affordable Care Act passed its Medicaid expansion in 2012, only low-income individuals with special qualifying circumstances may be eligible to receive benefits.